 My eldest went for her ears piercing yesterday and it seemed like such a monumental moment in her childhood!
 If you have your ears pierced it is always something you can remember.
 A rite of passage!
 I was 9 years old, went to Claire’s and was actually quite surprised I was allowed to have it done that young!
 My Mum was always quite strict, so I expected to have a long wait.
 I remember they used a gun and I do remember it was a bit of a bang when they were pierced.
 Since then I have had my ears pierced again on both lobes with a gun and I had a helix piercing about 12 months ago with a needle.
 This final piercing definitely fuelled my decision for my daughter to have her ears pierced with a needle, as I had a really good experience.
-It’s a common question to ask when deciding about ear piercing; children’s ear piercing with a needle or gun?
+It’s a common question to ask when deciding about children’s ear piercing; going for kid’s ear piercing with a needle or gun?

-Children’s Ear Piercing with a Needle
+Kid’s Ear Piercing with a Needle

 After I had my very positive experience getting my helix pierced around 12 months ago by a local piercer, who works in a tattoo and piercing parlour, I knew this was where I wanted my eldest to go.
 I’ll admit it’s been a long time since I had my ears pierced in Claire’s as a child and although I’ve watched a few done recently, I can’t comment on the experience fully.
 All I remember was the crunch of the gun, sore ears and lots of surgical spirit!